DeViL303/MultiServer3-NautilusFork/README.md

 This repository is a place holder with information on Nautilus.
 For the source code of Nautilus and Multiserver the official repo is available [HERE](https://github.com/GitHubProUser67/MultiServer3).

-This application is the product of the PlayStation Home research done by Home Laboratory team members over the last few years.
+This application is the product of the PlayStation Home research and testing done by Home Laboratory team members over the last few years.

+AgentDark447
+Rew
+Jumpsuit
+Kami

-Credits to the AgentDark447 and the developers of Horizon, Multiserver3, UnluacNET, Unluac jar, scetool, HomeLuac :), create_pkg, vgmstream.
+Credits to the UnluacNET, Unluac jar, scetool, HomeLuac :), create_pkg, vgmstream.
 More detailed credits to come.

 <h1 align="center">